CongducPham/LowCostLoRaGw/gw_full_latest/README.md

 - setting in `gateway_cong.json` the gateway id: "gateway_ID" : "0000B827EBBEDA21"
 - creating the `/home/pi/Dropbox/LoRa-test` folder for log files (if it does not exist)
 - creating a `log` symbolic link in the `lora_gateway` folder pointing to `/home/pi/Dropbox/LoRa-test` folder
-- configuring `/etc/hostapd/hostapd.conf` for WiFi access point
+- configuring `/etc/hostapd/hostapd.conf` for WiFi access point SSID
 - configuring the gateway to run the `lora_gateway` program at boot

 If you need more advanced configuration, then run `config_gw.sh`. for advanced WiFi and Bluettoth configuration tasks (if you use our SD card image, otherwise, you need first to install some required packages).
 If you don't want some features, just skip them.
 The configuration script also automatically determines the gateway id like previously. `config_gw.sh` **takes care of:**

 - everything that `basic_config_gw.sh` is doing, **plus**
+- configuring WiFi access point and IP address lease range
 - configuring `/etc/bluetooth/main.conf` for Bluetooth
-- activating MongoDB storage
+- activating local MongoDB storage cloud
-- compiling DHT22 support
+- compiling DHT22 support to monitor temperature/humidity in the gateway casing

 **Even if you installed from the zipped SD card image `basic_config_gw.sh` or `config_gw.sh` is still needed to personalize your gateway to:**